 If store security doesn't ask you to pay them money while you are being held in a room somewhere, you may later received a letter from the store, asking you to pay a fine of between $75 and $500, and possibly asking for reimbursement of up to $1,500 for the allegedly stolen property.
 Don't pay them.
 Call your own attorney.
 As part of the flat fee that we charge to represent people in theft cases, we also contact the store's lawyer.
 We tell that lawyer we represent you, and we will represent you in a civil case as well.
 Again, although past results do not indicate future outcomes, not one of my clients has yet been forced to pay a civil penalty after contacting us.
 We've saved our clients tens of thousands of dollars and protected their credit ratings by taking this precaution.

-3) We'll help clear your record.
+3) We'll help make sure that a dismissed charge comes off your record.

 More Information on shoplifting / petit larceny